Monday, 20 March 2017

 Well, I claim responsibility for one piece of the environment – that is, the ‘inner environment’.
 At least my mind.
 And as my mind arises in a context of sharing, virtue and trust, I have a responsibility to inquire into the collective inner environment.
 And be proved wrong if that’s the case.
 I agree that there is much that I don't know, and I would not imagine that a few words by a Buddhist monk are going to have much effect in the board rooms of global industry, or in the offices where the subsidies that support agro-business in its conversion of soil and trees into money are worked out.
 It's not that I think that people should not protest, claim the power to vote on and veto measures that will affect the air, water and soil that they depend on; I would in fact consider that a realignment of the political status quo is a necessary support for the salvation of the planet.
 To a degree there is already a momentum in this: Occupy, grass-roots movements, local government initiatives and the creation of alternative currencies all indicate that people are tired of waiting for the centralized state to act.
 But my own work has to be based on keeping this mind awake and responsive within the human community.

-As for setting down some ideas in print: it was in 2013, after a particularly chilling 'climate change' presentation by Bill McKibben (of www.350.org) to the Vipassana Teachers' Conference, the teachers were asked to consider: 'What support can you offer, what positive action can you contribute to the welfare of the planet and those who live on it?'
+As for setting down some ideas in print: it was in 2013, after a particularly chilling 'climate change' presentation by Bob Doppler (?)(who was advising the Obama administration on the topic) to the Vipassana Teachers' Conference, the teachers were asked to consider: 'What support can you offer, what positive action can you contribute to the welfare of the planet and those who live on it?'
 Responses ranged from sending a petition to Barack Obama, to establishing ongoing internet communications, to the generation of a network, the Dharma Action Network for Climate Engagement (DANCE).
 (It's still going strong, see www.thedancewebsite.org).
 Most action centres around freeing the mind from negative reactions (depression, violence) to community support, to creating small grass-roots initiatives in farming, recycling and alternative technology, plus the occasional flash mob demonstration.
 It's a spreading response; it looks small, but it probably did contribute to the Paris 2015 Climate Change agreement.
 Which is a significant step – although inadequate unless implemented and steadily upgraded.

 There didn't seem to be much else I could do: the monastery is pretty green already, but also resistant to a publicly-engaged response.
 But I decided that as an elder who sits in on Buddhist gatherings and teaches a few, I would at least say something; that I had that responsibility.
 Hence the resolution to include the theme in talks and also to write a book.
 This has taken over 3.5 years so far, namely because I can only research and write what has now around 60,000 words when I have weeks of uninterrupted time: and then it therefore has to compete with my need for stillness and deep meditation practice.
 The research itself also puts me in touch with a mountain of depressing statements and statistics.
 Here are a few: 'if current rates of degradation continue all of the world's top soil could be gone within 60 years, a senior UN official said on Friday.'
 'We are losing 30 soccer fields of soil every minute, mostly due to intensive farming,' (Reuters, Dec 5, 2014) 'By 2050, at the current rate of dumping and overfishing, there will be more plastic than fish in the oceans.'
 (World Economic Forum, January 2016).
 (And plenty of that plastic will have travelled up the food-chain into human bodies by then; maybe cancer should appear on the menu.)
 It is at least comforting to note how mainstream is the platform on which the alarm bells are ringing.
 Surely something must shift.